Ensemble qubit controllability with a single control via adiabatic and rotating wave approximations: Introduction

 What one would like to do is to consider the two approximations in cascade, in order to induce a transition from the state $(0,1)$ to $(1,0)$ (up to a phase) for an ensemble of systems parameterized by $\al \in [\al_0,\al_1]$ using a real-valued external field.
+The cascade of the two approximations is expected to behave well in many experimental setups, such as in NMR, due to the separation of timescales between the RWA and the AA.
+However, for intense external fields or in presence of large parametric dispersions, the outcome of the cascade is more challenging to predict and quantify precisely.
 Let us denote by $\eps_1$ the small parameter that in the RWA was called $\eps$ and by $\eps_2$ what in the AA was called $\eps$.
-A formal cascade of the two approaches yields a path of the form
+A formal cascade of the two approaches yields a control law of the form

 where $u(\cdot)$ and $v(\cdot)$ are the same functions as those used in Proposition~\ref{adiabatiqueWithoutRWA}.